Atarist777/RetroVir/content/articles/appleii/prodos8/f/festeringhate.md

 Preview: gallery/viruses/appleii/festeringscr1.png
 summary: This article is about the Festering Hate virus...

-## In a few words...

-Festering Hate virus

 ## Details

  - **Replication**: Accidentally when opening an infected SYS file.